Nev Schulman: Personal life

 Schulman met Laura Perlongo via Instagram when he messaged her inviting her for a date on his motorcycle.
 They dated briefly before he ended things but they soon got back together.
-It was during this time that Laura fell pregnant ‘accidentally on purpose’ with the couple’s first child as she stated in an article she had written.
-Schulman became engaged to Laura Perlongo on May 26, 2016.
+It was during this time that Laura got pregnant "accidentally on purpose" with the couple's first child, as she had written in an article published during her pregnancy.
+Schulman and Perlongo became engaged on May 26, 2016.
 Perlongo gave birth to their daughter, Cleo James, on October 21, 2016.
 On July 22, 2017, Schulman and Perlongo married.
 On January 9, 2019, Perlongo gave birth to the couple's second child, Beau Bobby Bruce.
-On September 25, 2021, Perlongo gave birth to the couple's third child, Cy Monroe.
+On September 25, 2021, she gave birth to the couple's third child, Cy Monroe.